wisemen-digital/nestjs-onboarding-codelab/index.md

 ## Project Structure

 ### Folder structure

-For this project we will be using a ‘split-by-type' folder structure.
-This is recommended for small applications.
+For this project we will be using a ‘split-by-feature' folder structure.

 ```
 - src